Capital Gains Tax for Basic-Rate Taxpayers 2026/27

 How the CGT band split works

 CGT is calculated by treating the gain as sitting on top of your other taxable income.
 Your income fills the basic-rate band first.
-Whatever headroom remains — the gap between your taxable income and £37,700 — is available to absorb gain at the lower 18% rate.
+Whatever headroom remains — the gap between your taxable income and £37,700 — absorbs gain at 18%.
 Any gain that exceeds that headroom is taxed at 24%.

-This means even a basic-rate taxpayer with a large enough gain will pay 24% on part of it.
-The 18% rate is not a flat rate — it only applies to the portion of the gain that fits within the remaining basic-rate band.
+So even a basic-rate taxpayer with a large enough gain will pay 24% on part of it.
+The 18% rate only applies to the portion that fits within the remaining band.

 The key figures for 2026/27